Posted on December 16 2019

 1) HIIT: The famous HIIT!
 Or high intensity interval training is the most common one out there and in a lot of ways most effective also.
 I do not use the word “effective” just in terms of its effects on the body but because its also time saving, easy to track and progress, does not really require any equipments, and also least boring!

-HIIT essentially is high intense cardio training with short intervals in between.
+HIIT essentially is high intense interval training with short intervals in between.
 So you go all out, give it your everything, and then break for a short time (30sec- 2 min), and then repeat.
-Research with HIIT has shown to improve glucose metabolism (the way your body absorbs sugar), improve cardiovascular endurance and health.
-Of course fat loss is another major reason to include it in your workouts.
+Research with HIIT has shown to improve glucose metabolism (the way your body absorbs sugar), improves lung capacity and health.
+Of course fat loss is another major reason to include this in your workouts.

 Sample Upper body HIIT workout would look as follows